 Marshall Sanford Jr. was born in 1960.
 He is the a former Representative and a former Governor of South Carolina.
-On November 12, 2019 Mr. Sanford announced he was dropping out of the presidential race.
+He ran unsuccessfully for the Republican nomination for U.S. President in 2020.

 Mr. Sanford entered politics by running a successful campaign for South Carolina’s 1st Congressional District in 1994.
 He ran for reelection in 1996 and 1998 and in both elections he was unopposed by Democratic candidates.
 In 2002, Sanford won the South Carolina gubernatorial election, where he defeated the Democratic incumbent Jim Hodges.
 He was reelected as Governor in the 2006 election.